|

 Caledonian Sleeper price list

-In 2024, these are the typical ticket price starting points.
+In 2026, these are the typical ticket price starting points.
 As with any UK rail service, take them with a pinch of salt as they’re subject to change.
-Prices are generally higher during the summer too.
+Prices are generally higher during the summer, too.

-Accessible-friendly accommodation is available at the same prices as the above room and seat types
+Accessible-friendly accommodation is available at the same prices as the above room and seat types.
+Families can save up to 33%.
+The discount is automatically applied when booking.

-Editor’s tip: These are one-way fares.
+These ticket prices are one-way fares.
 For a return, the price is simply two singles.
 The price is by the room.
-If there are three of you, book two berths adjacent to each other.
+If there are three of you, book two cabins (rooms) adjacent to each other.
 If you put in three guests, it should do it automatically.

 My Caledonian Sleeper review